VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Windows Azure Service Bus to provide the basic, low-level messaging infrastructure.
-This section describes how the system uses the Windows Azure Service Bus and some of the alternatives and trade-offs the team considered considered during the design phase.
+This section describes how the system uses the Windows Azure Service Bus and some of the alternatives and trade-offs the team considered during the design phase.

-> **JanaPersona:** The team at Contoso desided to use the Windows Azure
+> **JanaPersona:** The team at Contoso decided to use the Windows Azure
 > Service Bus because it offers out-of-the-box support for the messaging
 > scenarios in the Conference Management System.
 This minimizes the
 > amount of code that the team needs to write, and provides for a